swissmanu/mse-paper-rxjs-debugger/content/content.md

 ).subscribe(reportValue)
 ```

-This debugging technique is often time consuming and cumbersome: The more print statements are added, the more log entries get generated, which in turn are harder to analyze and interpret.
+This debugging technique is time consuming and cumbersome: The more print statements are added, the more log entries get generated, which in turn are harder to analyze and interpret.
 The print statements might further reside in the source code after the engineer finished with their debugging activities.
 This results in production artifacts containing irrelevant code or even newly introduced bugs if the engineers miss to clean up their instrumented code carefully.

 # Related Work {#sec:background}